close

 ```html

-Back in Arromanches, we take advantage of the low tide to stroll on the beach and discover the wrecks of the caissons of the artificial harbor up close.
+Back in Arromanches, we take advantage of the low tide to walk on the beach and discover the wrecks of the caissons of the artificial harbor up close.
 This floating port was built during the Normandy landings to supply the Allied troops.
-This ingenious construction was assembled in record time under German bombing.
+This ingenious construction was assembled in record time under German bombardments.

 ```